preciofishbone/OmniaDocsG2/pages/publish-page-changes/index.rst

 (You can publish directly but saving the draft first is a safer way.)

-4. Click Publish.
+4. Click "PUBLISH".

 .. image:: click-publish.png

 Version history
 ******************
 Every time you save changes to a page (including when you publish) a new version history node for the page is created.
-You can check earlier versions and you can revert to an earlier and continue working with that, if needed.
+You can check earlier versions and you can revert to an earlier version and continue working with that, if needed.

-Do the following to see version history:
+Do the following to see Version History:

 1. Go to the page.
 2. If you're editing the page, save the draft or the Version History option will not be available.